Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 - The standard input selector can become an user's macro selector.
 - Enable download EQ graph images from the server.

-Downloading the Brutefir EQ graph on runtime increases the refreshing bandwidth only when the `[G]` button toggles to display it.
+Downloading the Brutefir EQ graph on runtime increases the refreshing bandwidth only when the `[G]`raphics button toggles to display it.

 ## HTTP Server configuration: Apache+PHP or Node.js